mortonprod/glabs/README.md

 ## Documentation

-To build the documentation and server it to your browser it run:
+To build the documentation and server it to your browser run:

 ```
 npm run docs